payola/Payola/README.md

 Content-Type:text/plain; charset=utf-8
 ```

-As you can see, the `POST` request which represents an asynchronous RPC call conatins the name of the remote method which should be invoked by the RPC controller (which delegates most of the work to a class called `RPCDispatcher`).
+As you can see, the `POST` request, which represents an asynchronous RPC call, conatins the name of the remote method which should be invoked by the RPC controller (which delegates most of the work to a class called `RPCDispatcher`).
 Since one can make his own RPC call very simply, we restricted the "invokable" methods to those that are defined in the body of an object annotated with the `s2js.compiler.remote` annotation.
 If you try to invoke a method which does not belong to an remote object, an exception will be thrown and sent as a response to such a call.

 > One could ask now, why we did not use the standard Scala @remote annotation, or, moreover, why we did use a Java annotation.
 Since scala annotations [are not visible during runtime](http://stackoverflow.com/questions/5177010/how-to-create-annotations-and-get-them-in-scala), we were forced to use a Java annotation with a special retention policy to get this done.